 In 2012 Tom was appointed as a Reader in Public Law at University College London.
 This is a non-honorary appointment and Tom engages in lecturing and supervision of students in public law, human rights, constitutional theory and national security law.

 From 1999 to 2003 Tom was a college tutor at Cambridge University where he taught administrative law and the law of tort.
 From 2002 to 2004 Tom was a Research Fellow of the British Institute of International and Comparative Law.
 In 2009 Tom was a visiting research fellow at the University of Toronto.

 Tom often gives lectures and seminars at conferences and on university courses.
 Recent talks include: “Secret Justice” University of Toronto (Sept.
 2009); workshop on UK national security law at University College London (Feb.
-2010); Frieburg Proceedings on Contemporary Security Agendas Against Terrorism (Max Planck Institute, June 2010); “Public Law After the Human Rights Act” (LSE Seminar, February 2011); “State Secrets, Civil Proceedings and the Rule of Law“ (Bingham Centre All Souls workshop, July 2011); “Too Hot, Too Cold or Just Right: Equality Duty case law” (University of Oxford Public Law Group, November 2011); “Security and Human Rights” (BCL Seminar, University of Oxford, (January 2012); “Bill of Rights Reform: the Case for Going Beyond Britain (Again)”, Parliament Building, New Zealand (June 2014); “Developments in UK Public Law” Auckland University (June 2014).
+2010); Frieburg Proceedings on Contemporary Security Agendas Against Terrorism (Max Planck Institute, June 2010); “Public Law After the Human Rights Act” LSE (February 2011); “State Secrets, Civil Proceedings and the Rule of Law“ Bingham Centre All Souls workshop (July 2011); “Too Hot, Too Cold or Just Right: Equality Duty case law” University of Oxford Public Law Group, (November 2011); “Security and Human Rights” BCL Seminar, University of Oxford, (January 2012); “Bill of Rights Reform: the Case for Going Beyond Britain (Again)”, Parliament Building, New Zealand (June 2014); “Developments in UK Public Law” Auckland University (June 2014).